dotnet/installer/src/SourceBuild/tarball/content/README.md

 3. Build the .NET SDK

     ```bash
-    ./build.sh --clean-while-building
+    ./build.sh --clean-while-building --online
     ```

     This builds the entire .NET SDK from source.
     The resulting SDK is placed at `artifacts/x64/Release/dotnet-sdk-7.0.100-your-RID.tar.gz`.

-    Optionally add the `--online` flag to add online NuGet restore sources to the build.
+    Currently, the `--online` flag is required to allow NuGet restore from online sources during the build.
     This is useful for testing unsupported releases that don't yet build without downloading pre-built binaries from the internet.

     Run `./build.sh --help` to see more information about supported build options.